 There’s Mess on Your Floor

-Some cats are a lot messier than others when they do their business.
-However, one tell-tell sign that your cat needs an extra large litter box is if they are pooping on the floor right next to their tray.
+Some cats are a lot messier than others when doing their business.
+However, one tell-tale sign that your cat needs a larger litter box is if they are pooping on the floor right next to their tray.
 This indicates that, despite their best efforts, they can’t go in their tray.

 Having a tray that is too small is the usual culprit – they might even be sitting in their tray with their backside unknowingly hanging off one end, obliviously going on your floor.

-While some cats like to dig more than others too, if there is an excessive amount of litter on the floor, they are probably kicking about in a tray that is too small for them.
+While some cats like to dig more than others, if there is an excessive amount of litter on the floor, they are probably kicking about in a tray that is too small for them.
 Save yourself this mess and invest in a larger litter tray for your big kitty!

 Q: Are bigger litter boxes better for cats?

-A: Yes, cats will prefer going to the bathroom if they are given plenty of space to go.
+A: Yes, cats will prefer going to the bathroom if they are given plenty of space.
 This is especially true for big breeds or multi-cat households who will need larger litter trays than most, but any cat who is being fussy with their litter tray may benefit from a larger one.

 Q: Can I use a large litter box for multiple cats?

 A: Yes, you can use a large litter box for multiple cats.
-However, if you have space it is always advised to have at least one litter box each, plus an extra one.
+However, if you have space, it’s always advised to have at least one litter box for each cat, plus a spare one.
 For example, if you have two cats, you should have three litter boxes in your home.

 Q: How big should my cat’s litter box be?